Maximooch/penguin/README.md

 - [Aider](https://github.com/paul-gauthier/aider)
 - [RawDog](https://github.com/AbanteAI/rawdog)

 Special thanks to [Claude-Engineer](https://github.com/Doriandarko/claude-engineer) for providing some of the code used in this project.
 Specifically, the prompt structure, tool system, and automode functionality were adapted from Claude-Engineer.
 While these components have been significantly rewritten, they served as a valuable starting point.
-This code is used under the terms of the MIT license.
+Their code is used under the terms of the MIT license.